 - 3 cups powdered sugar (13.23 oz.)

 Make the Chocolate Cupcakes

 - Preheat the oven to 350°F. Line a cupcake pan with cupcake cup liners.
 Spray lightly with nonstick cooking spray, and set aside.

-- In a large bowl, blend together the butter and applesauce until smooth using a hand mixer.
+- Blend together the butter and applesauce until smooth using a hand mixer in a large bowl.

 - Crack the eggs in a separate bowl, and pour them into the butter/applesauce mix one by one until incorporated.